swdavey/wphol/workshop/mds_read_replicas.md

     ![Return to My Restaurant web site](../images/WP-visit_website.png)

 2. Select "Sample page".
-    You will see a new line under the title and before the main body of text you will see a label that says "host:" with an alphnumeric value.
+    You will see a new line under the title and before the main body of text you will see a label that says "host:" with an alphanumeric value.
 This value is the database host id - it will belong to either the primary or one of the read-replicas.

     Refresh the page multiple times to see that the host changes periodically.
 By changing we can see that the requests are being load-balanced across the primary and its replicas.